 Effect to be monitored Indicator Target/ Data Source Performance Commentary The LDP protects the retail core of town centres from inappropriate change of use and so a positive effect should be monitored.
-Vacancy rates in town centres To decrease the amount of vacant floorspace AMBER Vacancy rates in local town centres vary throughout the County.
+Vacancy rates in town centres To decrease the amount of vacant floorspace Amber Vacancy rates in local town centres vary throughout the County.
 Changes to national policy have removed retail protection from town and city centres which aims at decreasing vacancy levels.
 The LDP protects the retail core of town centres from inappropriate change of use and so a positive effect should be monitored.
-Quality of town centres (perception surveys) Maintain and improve the quality GREEN Denbighshire Town Centre Health Check was carried out in 2018.
-The LDP protects the retail core of town centres from inappropriate change of use and so a positive effect should be monitored. % changes in total number of VAT registered enterprises in town and rural centres Increase in the number of VAT registered businesses AMBER The number of active businesses in Denbighshire increased from 3,155 in 2006 to 3,400 in 2017 but fell to 3,305 in 2018.
-(Stats Wales)
+Quality of town centres (perception surveys) Maintain and improve the quality Green Denbighshire Town Centre Health Check was carried out in 2022.
+The LDP protects the retail core of town centres from inappropriate change of use and so a positive effect should be monitored. % changes in total number of VAT registered enterprises in town and rural centres Increase in the number of VAT registered businesses Green The number of active businesses in Denbighshire increased from 3,155 in 2006 to 3,690 in 2022 (Source: Stats Wales)